Related Articles

 Example: Suppose that you want to buy Bitcoin (BTC) at $40,000 and you do not want to pay more than that price.
 You can place a buy-limit order for 1 BTC at a limit price of $40,000.
 This means that you are willing to buy 1 BTC at a price of $40,000 or lower.
 If the price of Bitcoin drops to $40,000 or below, your stop order will be triggered.

 A stop-loss order becomes a market order when the specific price level is reached.
-Stop orders help traders automatically exit a trade when the market moves in an unfavourable direction beyond a certain price point.
+Stop orders help traders automatically exit a trade when the market moves in an unfavorable direction beyond a certain price point.

 Example: Suppose that you own 1 Ethereum (ETH) and you want to protect yourself from potential losses if the price starts to drop.
 The current market price is $30,000 per ETH and you decide you want to exit your position in Ethereum if its price falls below $28,000.
 You can set a sell-stop order for 1 ETH with a stop price of $28,000.
 If the price of Ethereum drops to $28,000 or below, your sell-stop order will be triggered.